 - Additional options: these are the classic Gutenberg options.

-4.5 - Layout analysis with Gutenberg and Divi
+4.5 - Analysis of the layout created with Gutenberg and Divi

-For a better understanding, I offer you an explanation of the layout in detail:
+For a better understanding, I propose an explanation of the layout in detail:

-- Green box: here it is the Header and Footer of the site.
+- Green box: this is the Header and Footer of the site.
 These are "original", i.e. they were made with the Divi theme.
-Simply put.
+Quite simply.

 - Purple box: this is the article template created with the Divi Theme Builder, as explained in this article.

-- Pink box: the article template built with the Divi Theme Builder uses the Publish Content" module.
-This means that the module will display the content of the publication, whether it was built with Divi or with Gutenberg.
-On this capture, it's the Gutenberg contents.
+- Pink box: the article template built with the Divi Theme Builder uses the Publish content" module.
+This means that the module will show the content of the publication, whether it was built with Divi or Gutenberg.
+On this capture, it is the Gutenberg content.

-- Blue box: this is the Divi Layout Block inserted previously!
-It blends in...
+- Blue box: this is the Divi Layout Block inserted earlier!
+It blends into the background...

 5 - My general opinion...